 There are apps for both iOS and Android, and there’s desktop support for Windows and MacOS.
-A bonus with this provider is that 10 simultaneous connections are allowed, as opposed to the typical offering of five.
+A bonus with this provider is that you are allowed as many connected devices as you’d like, as opposed to the typical offering of five.

 - Operates a broad server network